 One of college students’ biggest concerns, besides going to class and keeping their grades up, is keeping track of finances when they may not have a regular income.
 Fortunately, many events and businesses that cater to college students know this.
 That’s why events on campus (and even some off campus) like guest speakers, sports games, theater productions, and concerts are usually free or heavily discounted for students.
 This doesn’t even count free swag and free snacks.
 There may never be another time in your life where you are this close to this much free entertainment—or free food—so take advantage while you can.

-4. Spend one day really exploring campus
+4. Spend a day really exploring campus

 Whether this means hanging out at the student center, taking yourself on a tour the first week to get to know your new school’s layout, or looking for fun activities at the gym, there will be lots to see and do on campus.
 A college campus can be intimidating sometimes, but you can speed up the process of making it feel like home by digging in and getting to know it just as well as (if not better than) the upperclassmen.

-5. Explore the town you’re in too
+5. Explore the local area

 Going to college is a great opportunity to get to know someplace you’ve probably never lived before.
 Whether you’re in a big city, small town, or somewhere in between, there is always something new to explore.
 Most college towns will have events and resources geared specifically towards students, but you can also look into your town’s tourism website or office to see what they recommend to newcomers.